ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	```
 - Model method:
 	- Name/parameters: this one is all ready automatically made
-	- `De-restricting fields` as shown in previous section
+	- `De-restrict fields` as shown in previous section
 - URL example: `fundamental-mechanisms-app.test/URLCreate/hello`